Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What's compile time and run time?

-Compile time is at the point that the compiler puts the code together to form a package whereas runtime is when this package of data itself is used.
+Compile time is at the point that the compiler puts the code together to form a excecutable package whereas runtime is when this package of data itself is used.

 #### What is meant by a "Strongly Typed Language"?